 Q4.
 How Will the M&A Advisor Maintain Confidentiality Throughout the Process?

 For most manufacturers, the disclosure to competitors, customers or employees that their business is for sale could be devastating to the business.
 Most brokers will provide a blind ad, and require an NDA to be signed before providing a report on the business.
 Unfortunately, most firms fully identify who their client is in that second step, and prior to fully vetting the buyer.
 It’s also true that most brokers have no idea who they’re dealing with at that stage.
 A competitor will likely fill out an NDA as an individual to hide who they are.
 Make sure you understand the M&A firm’s procedures before engaging with them.

-The Accelerated Way – At Accelerated Manufacturing Brokers, Inc. we never advertise who or where our clients are.
+The Accelerated Way – At Accelerated Manufacturing Brokers, Inc. we consider maintaining confidentiality one of our highest priorities and never advertise who or where our clients are.
 Even after an NDA is signed, when sending the CIM, or offering memorandum, we shield our clients until we know exactly who we’re dealing with and that they are qualified.